Bobby Brown returns for his third season at the helm of the Lincoln Saltdogs.

 Carcione spent two seasons as pitching coach for Sioux City in 2006-07 and handled managerial duties for the Ottawa Rapidz (Can-Am League) in 2009.

 Matt was raised in North Platte, NE and received his Bachelor of Science degree in Athletic Training at Nebraska Wesleyan University in Lincoln, where he also played 4 years of college baseball.
 Matt received his Master of Science degree in Applied Health and Sport Science from Northwest Missouri State University, where he completed a two year athletic training graduate assistantship in Maryville, Missouri.
-This will be Matt’s third year with the Lincoln Orthopedic Center and Lincoln Saltdogs.
+This will be Matt’s fourth year with the Lincoln Orthopedic Center and Lincoln Saltdogs.
 Matt resides in Lincoln with his wife, Tanya.

 DOUGLAS P. TEWES, MD